The program is for the student whose academic or professional plans require a broader base of science courses.

 To complete program requirements, students will take earth science, meteorology, geography and geology courses.
 Along with departmental offerings, Concordia science students participate in consortium-type seminars and botany courses through the Associated Colleges of the Chicago Area (ACCA), a partnership of 15 liberal arts universities and government laboratories, along with learning at such institutions as the Shedd Aquarium and the Morton Arboretum.

 Because of CUC’s close proximity to Chicago, a whole new world of opportunities is open to you!
 For example, students in Professor Rose’s geography courses take learning outside the classroom.
-During typical learning excursions, these classes participate in walking, boat, bus and “El” (elevated rail) tours of Chicago neighborhoods, visiting ethnic museums and social service agencies.
-Another class took a tour of Chicago City Hall’s rooftop garden to understand its environmental impact.
-You will also have access to world-renowned museums such as The Field Museum of Natural History, the Chicago Botanical Garden, Adler Planetarium, and more.
+During typical learning excursions, these classes participate in walking, boat, bus and “El” (elevated rail) tours of Chicago neighborhoods.
+They visit ethnic museums and social services agencies.
+One of her classes even took a tour of Chicago City Hall’s rooftop garden to understand its environmental impact.

 In addition, CUC’s weather station (dedicated to Dr. Herbert Gross, a nationally-known geographer and former CUC faculty member) is maintained by the department.
 You will have access to the equipment to enhance your knowledge with a hands-on approach.